mlee97/SOEN-390-Team5/README.md

 ## Technologies
-Project is created with the following:
+Project is created using the following:
 - [Laravel version: 8.16.1](https://laravel.com/)
   <dd>Laravel is a free, open_source  PHP web framework for developping web applications following a MVC (model-view-controller) architectural pattern.
 Laravel will make it           simple for us to access/create our relational databases and make deployement easier.</dd>
 - [Docker version: 20.10.5](https://www.docker.com/)